 Treating sago palm scale is crucial to rescuing the plant’s health, but it’s not an easy process.
 This is because the insects can just blow back onto revived plants and their ability to hide in cracks, and even the roots, prevents some controls from working completely.

 First prune off any infested fronds.
 Then apply paraffin based horticultural oil to all parts of the plant.
 Mix 3 tablespoons of oil with water and spray the entire palm.
 Don’t forget under the leaves and the trunk.
-Apply 2 to 3 times with 5 days between each application.
+Apply two to three times with five days between each application.
 Neem oil can also be used.

 For better control, use a systemic insecticide.
 These work best as soil drenches applied at the rate recommended by the manufacturer.
 The benefit of these is that the roots take up the chemical and the insects suck it out and die.
 It also can get the persistent scale on roots.